lucaong/lucaongaro.eu/source/blog/2019-01-30-minisearch-client-side-fulltext-search-engine.html.markdown

 possible, but also resilient to spotty Internet connections on users' smartphones.
-I started to think whether it would make sense to implement the search index **client-side instead of server-side**: it might sound a bit unorthodox, but it would have given us several advantages.
+I started to think whether it would make sense to implement the search index **client-side instead of server-side**: it might sound a bit unorthodox, but a client-side search engine has several advantages.

 First, once the index is loaded, a temporary interruption of the Internet connectivity would not affect the search experience: if the search index lives